Pallar

-The Pallar, who prefer to be called Mallar, are an agricultural community from the Indian state of Tamil Nadu.
+The Pallar, also called Mallar, are an agricultural community from the Indian state of Tamil Nadu and Sri Lanka.
 The Pallars traditionally inhabited the fertile wetland area referred to as Marutham in the literary devices of the Sangam landscape.
 Today, they are the dominant Dalit community of southern Tamil Nadu and have developed a reputation for being assertive about their rights.
-Due to the demand of the pallar community to classify them under a more dignified generic name Devendrakula Velalar, recently they together with six other related castes have been given the name Devendrakula Velalar; however their original caste name remains valid and they are still part of the Scheduled Caste list.
+Due to the demand of the Pallar community to classify them under a more dignified generic name Devendrakula Velalar, recently they together with six other related castes have been given the name Devendrakula Velalar; however their original caste name remains valid and they are still part of the Scheduled Caste list.

 Etymology

-The Pallar name may be derived from pallam, which means a pit or low-lying area.
-This aligns with their traditional occupation of cultivators of the low wetlands.
-There is literary evidence that suggests that Pallars were traditional farmers who produced large quantities of food grains, and that some were probably rulers in the Tamil region.
-The name of the caste has previously been spelled as Pallan; however, some caste members replaced the Tamil non-honorific terminal-"n" with an honorific "r", resulting in the name Pallar; a similar process was seen in other Tamil communities.
-The change of name from Mallar to Pallar is thought to have been imposed upon them after the decline of their rule, when the leaders (Nayaks) of competing tribes wanted to suggest a degradation in status.
-Some Pallars today prefer the Mallar name due to their belief that Pallar is a derogatory term.
+The name Pallar name might have be derived from Pallam, which means a geographically low lying area such as the "Plains".
+This aligns with their traditional occupation of cultivators of the low wetlands in the Marutham land of Sangam landscape.
+There is literary evidence that suggests that Pallars were traditional farmers who produced large quantities of food grains, and that some were probably rulers (Pallava dynasty) in the Tamil region.
+The change of name from "Mallar" to "Pallar" is believed to have been imposed upon them after the decline of their rule, when the leaders of competing tribes such as Vijayanagara Empire and the succeeding Nayakars wanted to suggest a degradation in status.
+The caste name is sometimes being spelled as Pallan.
+The -"an" suffix is originally masculine singular and in colloquial usage often attached when implying disrespect.
+This usage has been observed for other service castes.
+The plural and respectable suffix is denoted by -"ar", resulting in the name Pallar, which is the one usually preferred.